joelbjervig/domain-adaptation/README.md

 ## Overview
 This master's thesis project was conducted with Scania and Uppsala University during spring/summer of 2022.
-CORAL (COrrelation ALignment) is an unspuervised domain adaptation method which minimizes the domain shift by aligning the second order statistics of the source and target deep features.
+CORAL (COrrelation ALignment) from "Return of Frustratingly Easy Domain Adaptation" by Sun et.al. [link] (https://arxiv.org/pdf/1511.05547.pdf) is an unspuervised domain adaptation method which minimizes the domain shift by aligning the second order statistics of the source and target deep features.
 A linear classifier will then adapt to the target domain by learning in a supervised manner on the aligned source deep features.